the-magnificents/gis-apps/README.md

 1. Explain the basics software architecture of web-based GIS applications and how do they compare with more generic web-based applications.
 2. Describe how the Server-Client model is used in web-based GIS applications and common toolchains.
 3. Implement a simple client to consume Geo-Web services (MWS, WMTS, and WFS) using Jupyter notebooks.
-4. Do some geeky things while playing Python.
+4. Do some geeky things with Python and geodata.

 ## Toolchain